lukasfleischhauer/lukasfleischhauer/README.md

-- 👋 Hi, I’m @lukasfleischhauer
+- 👋 Hi, I’m @lukasfleischhauer.
+I'm currently working in data science and always looking to improve my skills and learn new fascinating things.
-- 👀 I’m interested in data science and data viz
+- 👀 I’m interested in data science, data viz and data journalism.
 - 🌱 I’m currently learning python and sql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via e-mail: lukas.fleischhauer@gmail.com

 <!---
 lukasfleischhauer/lukasfleischhauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.